fz172/fanfly/_posts/2024-06-05-right-bottom-skin.md

 ### Fitting rivets

-I spent some time to fit rivets into each hole, and my goal is to matchdrill ZERO holes if possible.
+I spent some time to fit rivets into each hole, and my goal is to match drill ZERO holes if possible.

 About half of the holes on both spars were very easy to fit the rivets.
 Others were much harder to insert the rivets.
 I used a trick I learned from other builder to help with this situation - use an [icepick](https://www.amazon.com/Chef-Craft-Select-Handle-Natural/dp/B01LDC38PW).
 When a hole does not fit, push an icepick through the neighboring hole, and wiggle it around to micro-adjust the alignment between the different metal layers.
 99% of the time the rivet was able to go in.
 In a few holes I needed to apply a little bit force to push them through.
 But still, I was able to push all rivets through both spars with ZERO match drill.